 Harvard University Dining Services’ (HUDS) Food Literacy Project Fellows learn about the food system, leadership, event design and much more.
 FLP Fellows plan projects and events that help educate and engage our community and connect food-related initiatives and projects across the University.
-FLP Fellows also share information with their House/class and act as the go-to source for food education in their house.
-Every undergraduate house/dining hall has at least one fellow, and several graduate schools (Radcliffe, GSAS, HKS, HSPH) also participate.
+FLP Fellows also engage in peer-to-peer education with their House/class.
+Every undergraduate housing neighborhood of dining halls has FLP representation; FLP also has a presence at GSAS.

-HUDS has more than 15 Food Literacy Project (FLP) Fellows – young men and women from a range of backgrounds and with an array of perspectives and interests when it comes to food.
+HUDS has more than 15 Food Literacy Project (FLP) Fellows – students from a range of backgrounds and with an array of perspectives and interests when it comes to food.

 Adams House Fellow

 I am a junior in Adams House concentrating in Folklore and Mythology and Statistics.
 Eight years ago, I started thinking more critically about food after writing about my food encounters on the internet—first on Yelp (surprise!) and then on a personal blog.
 These experiences inspired me to work several food service jobs before and during college and seek out opportunities to learn from and interview chefs, farmers, and experts from food publications and podcasts.
 As a native San Franciscan and third-generation Chinese-American, I am particularly curious about the new wave of Chinese and Asian food (especially boba) in America and its cultural implications on the perception of Asians and Asian-Americans.

 I am a sophomore in Lowell House.
 Growing up in a family of foodies, I've always loved seeing the way that food can bring people together and how I'm able to put such a big smile on my family's faces just by baking or cooking for them.
 I'm really excited to be able to share this passion of mine while also learning more about the intricacies of the food system at Harvard!